Geert Wilders guilty of 'insulting a group' after hate speech trial

 The court said that Wilders "singled out an entire group of citizens" and that the message "came through loud and clear".
 It convicted him of insulting a group and incitement to discrimination.

-But the court found insufficient evidence to find him, guilty of incitement to hatred.
+But the court found insufficient evidence to find him guilty of incitement to hatred.

 The court, which could have fined Wilders, decided that verdicts were sufficient punishment and imposed no further penalty.